vladbelozertsev/src-only/README.md

 ## About

-Src-only is extension for vscode shows/hides unnecessary directories in your project.
+Src Only is extension for vscode shows/hides unnecessary directories in your project.
 By default, everything except the `"src"` folder is become hidden when you press the hotkeys.
 You can change this logic (add your additional dirs or remove default `"src"`), see below.

 ## Usage